 - Earnings on the investments in a 529 account can accumulate free of federal and state income tax.

-- Distributions from the account are not taxed as income at the federal level and in many cases, the state level, as long as the withdrawals are used to pay qualified higher education expenses like tuition, books and fees, as well as room and board (subject to limitations) for the beneficiary of the plan.
+- Distributions from the account are not taxed as income at the federal level and in many cases, the state level, as long as the withdrawals are used to pay qualified higher education expenses like tuition, books and fees, as well as room and board (if the beneficiary is enrolled at least half-time) for the beneficiary of the plan.

-- The new tax bill passed at the end of 2017 expanded the tax advantages of 529 plans to include K-12 education, allowing for annual tax-free withdrawals of up to $10,000 from qualified education savings accounts for private, public or religous school tuition.
-While the new law expands the definition of “eligible education expenses” for purposes of federal tax law, individual states have their own rules for purposes of state tax law.
+- The tax bill passed at the end of 2017 expanded the tax advantages of 529 plans to include K-12 tuition expenses, allowing for annual tax-free withdrawals of up to $10,000 for private, public or religious school tuition at eligible institutions per beneficiary, per year.
+While the law expands the definition of “eligible education expenses” for purposes of federal tax law, individual states have their own rules for purposes of state tax law.
 Many states incorporate part or all of the federal tax code, but check with your tax advisor to be sure.

 Look into state tax breaks

 States sponsoring 529 plans may offer tax benefits on contributions, including income tax deductions, tax credits and other potential benefits, such as matching grants.
-If your state of residence (or in which you pay taxes) offers tax breaks, you’ll most likely be required to invest in a plan sponsored by that state to be eligible for those benefits.
+If your state of residence (or in which you pay taxes) offers tax breaks, you often are required to invest in a plan sponsored by that state to be eligible for those benefits.

-A few states allow residents to deduct contributions to any 529 plan, even out-of-state plans.
-If this is the case in your state, then you’ll be free to compare plans from across the U.S. and still take advantage of the deduction.
+A small number of states allow a tax benefit for contributions to any 529 plan, even out-of-state plans.
+If this is the case in your state, then you’ll be free to compare plans from across the U.S. and still take advantage of the tax benefit.
 Check with your tax professional to find out more about your state’s rules.

 Compare plan investments